Bientôt votre téléphone ne vous appartiendra plus.

 Vous

 Vous avez acheté un téléphone Android parce que Google vous avait dit qu'il était ouvert.
-Vous pouviez installer ce que vous vouliez, et c'était le marché.
+Vous pouviez installer ce que vous vouliez, c'était le marché.

 Les développeurs indépendants